0dayCTF/reverse-shell-generator/README.md

 ### Features

 - Generate common listeners and reverse shells
-- Automatically copy to clipboard
+- Raw mode to cURL shells to your machine.
 - Button to increment the listening port number by 1
 - URI and Base64 encoding
 - LocalStorage to persist your configuration